Trial by FIRE: Probing the dark matter density profile of dwarf galaxies with GraphNPE

-Apart from serving as a direct probe of the particle nature of DM through its inner slope of the DM density profile, dwarf galaxies are an excellent target for indirect detection of DM.
-They are relatively close, making the annihilation/decay rates of DM into standard model particles quite high and more easily detectable, and generally devoid of astrophysical backgrounds that might mimic DM signals (e.g., the potential population of millisecond pulsars near the Galactic Center muddling the waters as to whether DM is the source of the Galactic center excess~\citep{2011JCAP...03..051C, 2011PhRvL.107x1302A, 2011PhRvL.107x1303G, 2012APh....37...26M, 2014PhRvD..89d2001A, 2015MNRAS.451.2524M, 2015PhRvL.115w1301A, 2015PhRvD..91h3535G, 2015ApJ...801...74G, 2015arXiv150203081A, 2019arXiv190408430L, 2024AAS...24331503A}).
+Apart from serving as a direct probe of the particle nature of DM through its inner slope of the DM density profile, Dwarf galaxies are an excellent target for indirect detection of DM.
+They are relatively close, making the annihilation/decay rates of DM into standard model particles quite high and more easily detectable, and generally devoid of astrophysical backgrounds that might mimic DM signals (e.g., the potential population of millisecond pulsars near the Galactic Center muddling the waters as to whether DM is the source of the Galactic center excess~\citep{2011JCAP...03..051C, 2011PhRvL.107x1302A, 2011PhRvL.107x1303G, 2012APh....37...26M, 2014PhRvD..89d2001A, 2015MNRAS.451.2524M, 2015PhRvL.115w1301A, 2015PhRvD..91h3535G, 2015ApJ...801...74G, 2015arXiv150203081A, 2019arXiv190408430L, 2024AAS...24331503A}.

 Given the critical information that is encoded in the density profile of DM, one needs to work through recovering such profiles, particularly in dwarf galaxies where the effect of baryons is minimal.
-To tackle such problem, one could recover the underlying gravitational potential of the galaxy through the dynamics of its stars.
+To tackle this problem, one could recover the underlying gravitational potential of the galaxy through the dynamics of its stars.
 Traditionally, this has been done using the Jeans dynamical modeling techniques~\citep{1915MNRAS..76...70J, 2015MNRAS.446.3002B}, which relate the velocity dispersion of tracer stars within these galaxies to their DM-dominated gravitational potential.
 Jeans methods are straightforward to implement.
-Most models assume spherical symmetry, but tests on non-spherical mocks show that for less than $\sim 10,000$ tracer stars, this is reasonable approximation\citep{2017MNRAS.471.4541R, 2020MNRAS.498..144G}.
-Some models have explored axisymmetric fits to nearby dwarfs~\citep{2020ApJ...904...45H, 2023ApJ...953..185H}, while even highly tidally disrupting dwarfs have been shown to be successfully modeled, providing contaminating tidal debris can be correctly distinguished from bound stars~\citep{2018MNRAS.481..860R, 2024MNRAS.535.1015D}.
+Most models assume spherical symmetry, which has been demonstrated to be a reasonable approximation on non-spherical mocks with less than $\sim 10,000$ tracer stars~\citep{2017MNRAS.471.4541R, 2020MNRAS.498..144G}.
+Some models have explored axisymmetric fits to nearby dwarfs~\citep{2020ApJ...904...45H, 2023ApJ...953..185H}.
+Even highly tidally disrupting dwarfs have been shown to be successfully modeled, providing contaminating tidal debris can be correctly distinguished from bound stars~\citep{2018MNRAS.481..860R, 2024MNRAS.535.1015D}.